antfu-collective/vitesse/README.md

 - 📲 [PWA](https://github.com/antfu/vite-plugin-pwa)

-- 🎨 [WindiCSS](https://github.com/voorjaar/windicss) (On-demand TailwindCSS) with dark mode out-of-box
+- 🎨 [Windi CSS](https://github.com/windicss/windicss) - on-demand Tailwind CSS with speed

 - 😃 [Use icons from any icon sets, with no compromise](./src/components)